jasvrcek/ICS/README.md

 ICS
 ===

-Object-oriented php library for creating (and eventually reading) .ics iCal files
+Object-oriented php library for creating (and eventually reading) .ics iCal files.

 * This project does not yet support all functionality of the .ics format.